awadheshQA/Awadhesh_test_openweathermap_api/Readme_docs_wth_steps.txt

 	Selenium_Test_Awadhesh [ This test framwork to test web application as http://store.demoqa.com/sample-page/ ]
+	                       [Add jars in Eclipse as external jars] [Add *driver.exe in path and replace in the StoreAction.java with the latest path]

+                                [Add runner as testNG configuration]

 	    src/action/
 		         --> StoreAction [ it has all actions and store steps]